INeedHealingWQ/snake/README.md

 # snake
-a simple snake game for linux framebuffer
+a simple snake game based on linux framebuffer